kayanme/Pager/Docs/programming model.md

 ### Logical sort index

-With this feature you will gain ability to put an explicit order for records on your page and thus made a binary search operation upon it.
+With this feature you will gain ability to put an explicit order for records on your page and thus perform a binary search operation upon it.
-The other way the search will be based just upon physical order of records on your page (which you can control only be swapping content of records manually).
+Other way the search will be based just upon the physical order of records on your page (which you can control only be swapping content of records manually).
 You will lost some potential space with this ability due to need of storing order (see concepts).

 ### Locks